manifestonosuke/Home/kanala/README.md

 # Purpose

-This deck hqs been build to practive joyo kanji writting using 2 kanjis per card.
-It covers all 2147 joyo (plus a fez non joyo) in 1216 cards.
+This deck has been build to practive joyo kanji writing using 2 kanjis per card to cover all set in a minimum of entrie.
+It covers all 2147 joyo (plus a few non joyo) in 1216 cards.
 Most of the kanjis are present only in 1 card but some are present on more than 1.
 There are very few exception with only 1 kanji per card,  some kanji have no jukugo, can not be combined or combination are so rare reading that it was not worth to use them.

 In short all joyo in 1216 cards to mainly practice writing but also have a detailled look on keys/componds and common words for each kanji.
 The deck uses only japanese.